ueisele/kafka-images/connect/README.md

 * `CONNECT_CONFIG_STORAGE_TOPIC`, `CONNECT_OFFSET_STORAGE_TOPIC` and `CONNECT_STATUS_STORAGE_TOPIC` which define the names of the topics where connector tasks, configuration, offsets and status updates are stored.
 This names must be unique per Connect cluster.
 * `CONNECT_REST_ADVERTISED_HOST_NAME` which defines the hostname that will be given out to other Workers to connect to.
 You should set this to a value that is resolvable by all containers.

-### Connector Installation
+### Kafka Connect Plugin Installation

-The Apache Kafka Connect Docker image supports Connector installation during startup with multiple methods.
+The Apache Kafka Connect Docker image supports installation of Kafka Connect plugins like connectors during startup with multiple methods.

-Define a comma separated list of Confluent Hub Connectors to be installed.
+Define a comma separated list of plugins which should be installed via Confluent Hub.

 ```yaml
 PLUGIN_INSTALL_CONFLUENT_HUB_IDS: |